moodle/devdocs/general/app/development/link-handling/app-links.md

 ---
+title: Links in the Moodle App
-title: Links in the app
+sidebar_label: Links in the app
 sidebar_position: 1
 tags:
  - Moodle App